MXZZ/Netgotchi/README.md

 - Connect your ESP8266 or ESP32 or Netgotchi via USB cable ( Data cable)
 - Use Chrome to go https://espressif.github.io/esptool-js/
 - Press "Connect"
-- Press "Add File" , select Netgotchi.ino.bin
+- Press "Add File" , select Netgotchi.ino.bin ( Find it in "Release")
 - Press "Flash"
 - Restart your Netgotchi , Enjoy!